EyreFree/EFNEHotspotHelperDemo/README.md

 # EFNEHotspotHelperDemo

-A Demo show simple use of NEHotspotHelper.
+A demo show simple use of NEHotspotHelper.

 ## Overview